 HOW TO SELL

-Gardner Galleries work closely with estate executors, trust companies, law firms, business owners and the general public to provide the highest level of professional service in the dispersal of estate chattels, from a single item to an entire household.
+The Gardner Galleries team work closely with estate executors, trust companies, law firms, business owners and the general public to provide the highest level of professional service in the dispersal of estate chattels, from a single item to an entire household.
 Gardner's also accept items from downsizing and the disposal of collections in almost all fields of interest.

-Gardner's also have accredited members of CPA (Canadian Professional Appraisers) on staff for conducting certified appraisals.
-Our knowledge is based on nearly 100 years of experience in the auction industry, today conducting 150 auctions per year with over 50,000 lots sold annually.
-Gardner Galleries is the preferred choice for most trust companies and estate solicitors throughout Southwestern Ontario for both auction and appraisal services, recently handling sales for TD Canada Trust, Royal Trust, Scotia Trust, BMO Trust, Oak Trust, MD Managment Limited and the Public Guardian & Trustee.
+Gardner Galleries also have accredited members of CPA (Canadian Professional Appraisers) on staff for conducting certified appraisals.
+Their knowledge is based on nearly 100 years of experience in the auction industry, today conducting 150 auctions per year with over 50,000 lots sold annually.
+Gardner's is the preferred choice for most trust companies and estate solicitors throughout Southwestern Ontario, for both auction and appraisal services, including TD Canada Trust, Royal Trust, Scotia Trust, BMO Trust, Oak Trust, MD Managment Limited and the Public Guardian & Trustee.

 Acceptance of Items

 Photographs are acceptable for the purpose of pre-auction estimates and whether the items are suitable for auction (email images to firstname.lastname@example.org).
 A representative will contact you within 48 hours once photographs are received.
 If you wish to send photographs by text, please contact our office for instructions.
 For estates or most of the contents of a home in London and surrounding area, free visits to the residence can be arranged for a general overview and estimate of total value.
 If located outside of the greater London area, we require photographs of household contents prior to sending a representative.

 Commission Rates & Reserves

 Our selling commission includes everything except cartage.
 Unlike many other auction houses, there is no extra charge for photography, insurance, internet listing, cataloguing and advertising.
 All items are insured during transportation and when on our premises.